First-order quantum phase transitions as condensations in the space of states: Introduction

-In this Letter, we test a theory concerning a large class of first-order QPTs that lead to many-body condensation thorough a counter-intuitive mechanism having no classical analog, and also provide an efficient criterion for localizing the critical point.
-We first formulate the theory in general terms, regardless of the details of $K$ and $V$, which do not need to be of the type (a)-(c), then we test it on several specific models: spin systems, free fermions in a heterogeneous external field, interacting fermions and interacting hard-core bosons, with both open and periodic boundary conditions.
-Here, we discuss the theory at zero temperature, the finite temperature counterpart will be reported elsewhere.
+In this paper, we test a theory concerning a large class of first-order QPTs that lead to many-body condensation thorough a counter-intuitive mechanism having no classical analog and that can be interpreted as a many-body Anderson's orthogonality catastrophe~\cite{Anderson}.
+The approach provides also an efficient criterion for localizing the critical point.
+We first formulate the theory in general terms, regardless of the details of $K$ and $V$ (where we allow for the presence of also more than one parameter), then we test it on several specific models: spin systems, free fermions in a heterogeneous external field, interacting fermions and interacting hard-core bosons, with both open and periodic boundary conditions.
+A comparison with the fidelity method~\cite{Fidelity_Gu} is also discussed.
+The paper is equipped with Appendices that illustrate some immediate extensions of the theory and provide further critical checks.
+Here, we discuss our theory at zero temperature while its finite temperature counterpart will be reported elsewhere.